Artsbox Artist in Residence Program

 Artists are encouraged to work on creative projects that use the Footscray Library Collection and/or connect to the library’s programming and community to maximise the benefits of the program for artists and the local community.

-• Six-week residency in the converted built shipping container.
+• Six-week residency in the converted built shipping container studio.

 • Stipend of $1,000 toward artist fees and/or material costs.